-According to a study published by the Journal of Pharmacy Practice, Adderall is misused by at least 10% of adolescents and young adults with a prescription.
-This makes it one of the most addictive prescription drugs on the market.
+According to a study published by the Journal of Pharmacy Practice , Adderall is misused by at least 10% of adolescents and young adults with a prescription.
+This makes it one of the most commonly misused prescription stimulants in the United States, and regular misuse can lead to dependence and addiction.

 People who abuse Adderall may take numerous doses in a specific time frame to maintain the stimulant effects of the drug before a crash happens.
 When they fail to take the drug within the designated time, they may experience a “crash.”
 The crash follows unpleasant withdrawal symptoms, such as depression, trouble sleeping, sluggishness, and others.